How one artist is raising awareness about the world’s most imperiled natural places

 “She has an international perspective on the world,” Hillinger said.
 “She is not just a Swiss artist or even a European artist; some of her art is influenced by Native American and South American folklore and culture, for example, and I see a lot of Georgia O’Keeffe influence in her work.”

 Weidmann’s richly hued, hopeful images contrast the apocalyptic warnings that increasingly inundate national and global media.
-A thawing glacier in Antarctica, a bronzed Grand Teton and the softening Gorner Glacier in Switzerland—where, Weidmann says, people have begun covering glaciers with fleece blankets in summer months in an attempt to reduce melt—incite dialogue about the responsibility humans must assume in order to protect these special places.
+A thawing glacier in Antarctica, a bronzed Grand Teton and the softening Gorner Glacier in Switzerland—where, Weidmann says, people have begun covering glaciers with fleece blankets in summer months in an attempt to reduce melt—spur dialogue about the responsibility people must assume to protect these special places.

 “I think it is important that the message is not only about destruction,” Weidmann said from her London studio.
 “If you watch the news, you become depressed and that discourages people.
 It makes them think that it is too late.”